Reading Boot Camp Overview

 Why is Reading Boot Camp 20 Days?

 Students that are failing to read or struggle to read, start shutting down and dropping out of school mentally as early as 1st grade.
-Reading Boot Camp shakes things up in a fast paced, novel way that is fun for all students.
+Reading Boot Camp shakes things up in a fast-paced, novel way that is fun for all students.
 Reading Boot Camp uses fun summer camp ideas that create an atmosphere of cooperation and team building.
 The learning structures or camp activities are designed to replace bad academic habits with positive academic habits.
-The fun, intense and rigorous cooperative learning structures used in the program are designed to maximize learning, reduce behavior problems, and replaces poor academic habits with positive achievement.
-The kids have fun playing games, competing, exploring ideas, collaborating and truly having a camp experience while learning to be amazing readers.
+The fun, intense and rigorous cooperative learning structures used in the program are designed to maximize learning, academic listening and speaking, reduce behavior problems, and replaces poor academic habits with positive achievement.
+The kids have fun playing games, competing, exploring ideas, collaborating and truly having a camp experience while learning to be amazing readers and thinkers.
 Children thrive in the positive learning environment that is created, and after 20 days the positive behaviors are habit.
-Students learn to build social emotional intelligence, positive interdependence and amazing academic achievement in a unique way that is reproducible in any classroom.
+Students learn to build social-emotional intelligence, Socratic inquiry, positive interdependence and amazing academic achievement in a unique way that is reproducible in any classroom.

 Why implement Reading Boot Camp?
-The real answer is kids love reading and learning!
-The administrative answer is, 95% of all students that attend Reading Boot Camp make over a years growth in reading.
-90% of all students including NES, ESL, and special education students pass state reading test in some of the poorest Title I schools!
-Reading Boot Camp is the same Education model that is used in Finland with amazingly the same results!
+The real answer is kids love playing, art enrichment activities, being creative, genuine reading and learning!
+Not endless testing and threats of failure.
+The administrative answer is, 95% of all students that attend Reading Boot Camp make over a years growth in reading and language arts.
+90% of all students including NES, ESL/ELL, and special education students pass state reading test in some of the poorest Title I schools!
+Reading Boot Camp is the same Education model that is used in Finland, with amazing results and positive student outcomes!

 Make Reading an Event!

-A big reason Reading Boot Camp helps so many at-risk students pass State Reading and ELA test is the extended exposure to tier 2 and tier 3 vocabulary concepts!
-The games, music and lyrics, poetry, dramatic plays, and fiction, and non-fiction are intertwined with advanced academic concepts in a fast, fun, inspiring, and spiraling way.
+A key reason Reading Boot Camp helps at-risk students pass State Reading and EOG/EOC test is the focus on critical higher order thinking, exposure to complex literature, and strategic reasoning activities in the form of games that incorporate tier 2 and tier 3 vocabulary words!
+The games, fluency practice, word work, close reading, music and lyrics, poetry, journaling "Close Writing/Response to Literature", dramatic plays, and fiction and non-fiction are intertwined with advanced academic concepts in a fast, fun, inspiring, and spiraling way.
 Blooms and Webb's question Stems and academic vocabulary are posted in the classroom for me and my students to keep the higher order thinking going.

 • Creating exemplary work ethic